 Section 1.
-Title. - This Act shall be known as the "Tulong Kabataan sa

-- Agrikultura Act of 2019".
+Title. - This Act shall be known as the "Tulong Kabataan sa Agrikultura Act of 2022".

 Sec.
-2. Declaration of Policy.
-The State shall give priority to education, science and technology to accelerate social progress and promote development.
+2. Declaration of Policy. - The State shall give priority to education, science and technology to accelerate social progress and promote development.
 Towards this end, the government shall provide opportunities for all to obtain quality education and for this purpose, scholarships in Agriculture, Agri-Entrepreneurship, Forestry and Fisheries are hereby strengthened.
-It is also the policy of the State to develop graduates who will become competent agribusiness managers and entrepreneurs. - Sec 3.
-Objectives.
-The objectives of this Act are to: - 10 a) Increase youth participation in the agricultural sector; - b) Provide opportunities to poor but deserving students to realize their potentials in agribusiness and entrepreneurships;
+It is also the policy of the State to develop graduates who will become competent agribusiness managers and entrepreneurs.

+9 Sec 3.
+Objectives. - The objectives of this Act are to:

+10 a) Increase youth participation in the agricultural sector;

+b) Provide opportunities to poor but deserving students to realize their potentials in agribusiness and entrepreneurships;

-- 1 c) Develop competency skills and knowledge of students in agricultural 2 technologies and agribusiness; - d) Increase food production;
+c) Develop competency skills and knowledge of students in agricultural technologies and agribusiness;

+3 d) Increase food production;

-- e) Commercialize proven viable technologies to increase food production and income of rural communities through the development of livelihoods and markets; - f) Provide income to students while doing experiential learning and on-thejob training which form part of their degree programs; - g) Link young farmer-students with credit, financing, and marketing institutions; and - h) Contribute to the alleviation of poverty. - Sec.
-4. Definition of Terms. for the purposes of this Act: - a.
-Tulong Kabataan sa Agrikultura Program or The Program refers to the scholarship program established by this Act which targets poor but deserving graduates of agricultural and fisheries tracks in senior high schools and similarly situated students taking up agriculture and related courses in tertiary education; - b.
-Tulong Kahataan sa Agrikultura Trust Fund or The Fund refers to the trust fund created under this Act to ensure the achievement of this Act's incentives; - c.
-Agribusiness Venture Laboratory refers to agricultural subjects and classes designed as business ventures in agriculture, fisheries, forestry, and agrientrepreneurship including but not limited to raising of poultry, goats, corn or rice or crop production and counted as satisfying the laboratory requirement of a course.
+e) Commercialize proven viable technologies to increase food production and income of rural communities through the development of livelihoods and markets;

+6 f) Provide income to students while doing experiential learning and on-the-7 job training which form part of their degree programs;

+8 g) Link young farmer-students with credit, financing, and marketing9 institutions; and a.
+Tulong Kabataan sa Agrikultura Program or The Program - refers to the scholarship program established by this Act which targets poor but deserving graduates of agricultural and fisheries tracks in senior high schools and similarly situated students taking up agriculture and related courses in tertiary education;

+10 h) Contribute to the alleviation of poverty.

+11 Sec.
+4. Definition of Terms. - for the purposes of this Act:

+b.
+Tulong Kabataan sa Agrikultura Trust Fund or The Fund - refers to the trust fund created under this Act to ensure the achievement of this Act's incentives;

+18 c.
+Agribusiness Venture Laboratory - refers to agricultural subjects and 19 classes designed as business ventures in agriculture, fisheries, forestry, and agri-20 entrepreneurship including but not limited to raising of poultry, goats, corn or rice or 21 crop production and counted as satisfying the laboratory requirement of a course.

-22 ARTICLE II
+ARTICLE II